SwedbankPay/developer.swedbankpay.com/payments/credit-card/index.md

 versatile and global way to initate a transaction with a customer.
 Choose between our **Seamless View**, **Redirect**, or **Direct** integration options." %}

-* When properly set up in your merchant/webshop site and the payer starts the purchase process, you need to make a `POST` request towards PayEx with your Purchase information.
+* When properly set up in your merchant/webshop site and the payer starts the purchase process, you need to make a `POST` request towards Swedbank Pay with your Purchase information.
 This will generate a payment object with a unique `paymentID`.
 You either receive a Redirect URL to a Swedbank Pay hosted page(Redirect integration) or a JavaScript source in response(Seamless View integration).
-* You need to [redirect][redirect] the payer's browser to that specified URL, or embed the script source on your site to create a Hosted View in an iFrame; so that she can enter the credit card details in a secure PayEx hosted environment.
+* You need to [redirect][redirect] the payer's browser to that specified URL, or embed the script source on your site to create a Hosted View in an iFrame; so that she can enter the credit card details in a secure Swedbank Pay hosted environment.
-* PayEx will handle 3D-secure authentication when this is required.
+* Swedbank Pay will handle 3D-secure authentication when this is required.
-* PayEx will redirect the payer's browser to - or display directly in the iFrame - one of two specified URLs, depending on whether the payment session is followed through completely or cancelled beforehand.
+* Swedbank Pay will redirect the payer's browser to - or display directly in the iFrame - one of two specified URLs, depending on whether the payment session is followed through completely or cancelled beforehand.
 Please note that both a successful and rejected payment reach completion, in contrast to a cancelled payment.
 * When you detect that the payer reach your `completeUrl` , you need to do a `GET` request, containing the `paymentID` generated in the first step, to receive the state of the transaction.

 ## Screenshots